Surrogate Screening Process Part 1

 The second portion of the application will ask you more in depth questions.
 Topics include birth control history, pregnancy and birth history, your employment and insurance information, and personal health history.

-Finally, after this leg of your application is approved, your Admissions Specialist will schedule a phone consultation with you.
+Finally, after this leg of your application is approved, your Admissions Specialist will invite you to schedule a phone consultation.
 During this phone call you’ll be able to ask questions and we’ll chat a bit about the process.

 We will talk more about the phone consultation, as well as about the second half of your surrogate application process, in our next blog post.